Kamperhub/kamperhub-app/src/GO_LIVE_CHECKLIST.md

     *   Find **Cloud Firestore API** in the list and click **"Enforce"**.
     *   Find **Cloud Storage** in the list and click **"Enforce"**.
     *   Find **Authentication (Identity Platform)** in the list and click **"Enforce"**.
 This is a critical security step to protect your user login/signup from abuse.
+    > [!NOTE]
+    > You do **not** need to enforce App Check on other services like "Cloud Functions", "Data Connect", or "Custom Backend" for this application to function correctly and securely.

 2.  **Create and Configure the reCAPTCHA Key:**
     *   Go to the [Google Cloud reCAPTCHA Enterprise page for kamperhub-s4hc2](https://console.cloud.google.com/security/recaptcha?project=kamperhub-s4hc2).